GoogleCloudPlatform/community/tutorials/run-botkit-on-google-container-engine/index.md

         navigation of the app configuration page.
     1. Click the **Add a bot user** button.
     1. Give it a nice username, like @kittenbot.
-    1. This tutorial uses the RTM API, so do not always show the bot as online.
-Instead, it will show as online only when there is a connection from the bot.
+    1. This tutorial uses the Realtime Messaging (RTM) API, so keep the **Always show the bot as online** option selected as **Off**.
+The bot user will show as online only when there is a connection from the bot.
     1. Click the **Add bot user** button.
 1. Get the OAuth access token to allow the bot to connect to your team.
     1. Select **OAuth & Permissions** under the features heading on the